Navigation » List of Schools » Santa Monica College » Political Science » Globalyceum » 2017 » Globalyceum Unit Exam 1.1

 Question #8

-A The national government had to rely on the individual states to raise troops.
+A The national government had the power to raise troops.

 B The national government could demand funds from the individual states to fund its operations.